-Aaron Bailey crashed a car after leading police on a brief chase on June 29; officers shot him when he got out of his car and said they thought he’d reached into the vehicle’s center console to retrieve a weapon.
+Aaron Bailey crashed a car after leading police on a brief chase on June 29; officers shot him after they said they thought he’d reached into the vehicle’s center console to retrieve a weapon.
 There were no weapons found on him or in his car.

 The IMPD Firearms Review Board reviewed the materials in the case and the officers appeared in front of the board for questioning.
 After the hearing, the board voted unanimously that the officers didn't comply with their training.

 After reviewing the facts presented by the board, IMPD Chief Bryan Roach found there was not sufficient reason to believe deadly force was necessary to affect the arrest of Bailey.
 He does not believe Bailey posed a threat of serious bodily injury to the officer or anyone else.